-The key principle of user centered design, is that if you gather data from users and then incorporate your findings into your product design, you'll be more likely to meet their true needs.
-Which means they'll probably like your product more, and be more efficient using it.
-But then another big benefit to following user centered design techniques.
-It's often hard to turn empathy based concepts like users thoughts, feelings, frustrations and desires into something systematic, that team members can use to build products.
+- [Instructor] The key principle of user-centered design is that if you gather data from users and then incorporate your findings into your product design, you'll be more likely to meet their true needs, which means they'll probably like your product more and be more efficient using it.
+But there's another big benefit to following user-centered design techniques.
+It's often hard to turn empathy-based concepts like users' thoughts, feelings, frustrations, and desires into something systematic that team members can use to build products.

-And users in contrast, are often not so expert at working with software and apps.
-And don't have such a focus on understanding how technology works.
-They just want to their tech stuff to help them in their lives.
-If you apply it properly, user centered design let's you translate the wants and needs of end users into specifications for building technological solutions.
-The user centered design process I'll show you, helps you turn the empathetic needs of users into systematic building blocks.
+And users, in contrast, are often not so expert at working with software and apps and don't have such a focus on understanding how technology works.
+They just want their tech stuff to help them in their lives.
+If you apply it properly, user-centered design lets you translate the wants and needs of end users into specifications for building technological solutions.
+The user-centered design process I'll show you helps you turn the empathetic needs of users into systematic building blocks.

 Join Chris Nodder as he provides a road map to his series, UX Design Techniques.
 Each technique in this series builds on the data and output from the previous techniques.
 The user data from observations is used to identify user pain points and create personas.
 The pain points and personas are used during the ideation phase to create multiple possible solutions.
 Scenarios and storyboards take these multiple possible solutions and narrow them down to a working set, from which you build a paper prototype that you can usability test with some more representative users.
 At any point, you can follow the trail all the way back to data you gathered from your initial observations.